owen-the-kid/sudo-flix-tv/README.md

 # sudo-flix-tv
-An samsung tv adaptation of sudo-flix
+A Samsung TV adaptation of sudo-flix